ravivyas922/phase_1_project/README.md

 ## How to Use

-***There are three main sections to this webpage: Weight Calculator Section, Workout Selection Section, Meal Selection Section:***
+***There are three main sections to this webpage: Weight Calculator Section, Workout Selection Section, Meal Selection Section.***

 1. ***To use the Weight Calculator Section, input your current weight, target weight, and days expected to achieve this goal.
 This will calculate the amount of lbs expected to lose per week to meet your weight goals.***